programming-notes/sinatra-datetime-challenge/README.md

 ### Release 1: Use a `datetime-local` Input
-As always, we can't trust users to provide us with clean data: we can't assume that a user will enter a date and time in a format that Ruby can parse.
+Unfortunately, we can't assume that users will enter dates and times in a format that Ruby can parse.
 So, what can we do to help users provide clean data?

-As our application is currently written, we simply provide a note below our text input fields that provides an example date and time in a format that will work: *2016-04-15 06:30 pm*.
+In its current state, our form provides a note below our text input fields that provides an example date and time in a format that will work: *2016-04-15 06:30 pm*.
 And, that might be enough for some users but probably not for all of them.

-One option that we can employ to encourage better data is to use a different type of input field.
-In other words, not a text input in which users can type whatever they want.
+One option for encouraging better data is to use a different type of input field.
+In other words, not a text input which allows users to type whatever they want.

 HTML5 introduced a number of new input types.
 One of these types is [`datetime-local`][datetime-local].
 Update the `app/views/events/_form.erb` partial to use a `datetime-local` input for collecting an event's starting date and time.
+Ensure that the input is still populated when editing an event; the value of the `datetime-local` must be given in a specific format.
 See Figure 2 for an example of how the form will behave with a `datetime-local` field.
-Ensure that the input is still populated when editing an event.

 ![Using a datetime-local input](readme-assets/datetime-local-animation.gif)
 *Figure 2*.
 Using a `datetime-local` input field.